Everything you need to know before hiring a CRO agency

 • Customer surveys

-It is often help to also include competitor research as part of this research phase.
+It is often helpful to also include competitor research as part of this research phase.

 2. Generate CRO test hypotheses

-Similar to the growth marketing process, after performing thorough research in order to identify customer struggles and objections, a cro agency will create a number of hypotheses design to address the issues.
+Similar to the growth marketing process, after performing thorough research in order to identify customer struggles and objections, a cro agency will create a number of hypotheses designed to address the issues.

 Typically a number of test hypotheses will be created, and then prioritised with the aim of initially finding the quick wins, where results will have the biggest impact for the business.